Plant-Food-Research-Open/assemblyqc/docs/usage.md

 ### NCBI FCS GX

-`ncbi_fcs_gx_tax_id` is the taxonomy ID for all the assemblies listed in the assemblysheet.
+- `ncbi_fcs_gx_tax_id` is the taxonomy ID for all the assemblies listed in the assemblysheet.
 A taxonomy ID can be obtained by searching a _Genus species_ at <https://www.ncbi.nlm.nih.gov/taxonomy>.
+- `contamination_stops_pipeline` when set to `true`, skips the remaining QC steps for an assembly which has adaptor or GX contamination.

 ### BUSCO